 To take opportunities where you can.
 I really don’t have many regrets from this period in my life, as it led me to where I am today.

 What information/advice do you wish you had known when you were pre veterinary school?

 To get whatever help you need when you are having problems in a class.
 I ended up with several Cs in chemistry classes that I believe all stemmed from a poor initial introduction to the subject.
 I wish I had hired a tutor to understand the material better so that I would have been able to put focused effort into the classes instead of large amounts of unfocused effort.

 From your perspective, what is the biggest problem in veterinary medicine today?

 There has been a large increase in veterinary graduates recently.
 With the economic downturn and the rising tuition prices, I am concerned for current and future graduates and their ability to find jobs.
 In addition, the lack of subsidized Stafford loans for students is disheartening.

 Where do you see veterinary medicine in 10 years?

 Unfortunately, I see veterinary medicine becoming more specialized.
 While I see advantages to requiring more training and specialization, I see it becoming as specialized as human medicine.
-The cool thing about being a veterinarian now is that I get to tinker with multiple specialties: cardiology, neurology, internal medicine, surgery, etc. I worry that in 10 years, there will be veterinary surgeons and more limited scope of practice for generalists.
+The cool thing about being a veterinarian now is that I get to tinker with multiple specialties: cardiology, neurology, internal medicine, surgery, etc. I worry that in 10 years, there will be veterinary surgeons and a more limited scope of practice for generalists.
 Additionally, the increase in tuition costs/student loans may make practicing untenable.